US-CBP/design-system/packages/web-components/src/stories/darkmode.md

 * How do these selectors for dark mode and dark context affect CSS specificity and the ability to override styles with the CSS API?
 * The specificity for the selectors (below) is 0,2,1 and 0,3,1 respectively.
-  * Investigate using `@layer` to manage specificity at a higher level.
+  * Investigate using `@layer` to manage specificity at a higher level. (too new - support still limited)
   * Investigate using `:where()` to reduce specificity.
   * How does this interact with styles specified via the sx property?
 Colors specified via sx would likely only apply to one mode unless the CSS API contains root-level variables for both modes.